 Title IX of the Education Amendments of 1972 is a federal law that protects all students attending or accessing services at an educational institution that receives federal funding.
-It allows all students to attend school in an environment free of harassment, gender-based violence and discrimination.
+It allows all students to attend school in an environment free of harassment, gender based violence and discrimination.
 Violations of your rights under Title IX would be sexual assault, sexual harassment, sex discrimination or gender discrimination.
 Here at Housatonic Community College we take our responsibility to address and protect these rights very seriously.
-If you would like to report a Title IX violation or if you would like more information, please do not hesitate to contact our Title IX Coordinator(s).
+If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact our Title IX Coordinator(s).

-CSCU Title IX Coordinator: Mr. Angelo Simoni 860-723-0165 simonia@ct.edu
+CSCU Title IX Coordinator:

+Mr. Angelo Simoni

+860-723-0165

+simonia@ct.edu

-Deputy Title IX Coordinator: Dr. Kim McGinnis Lafayette Hall L118 203-332-5183 kmcginnis@housatonic.edu
+Deputy Title IX Coordinator:

+Robin L. Avant

+BH 278

+203-332-5061

+ravant@hcc.commnet.edu